Kaspersky Software Banned From US Government Systems Over Concerns About Russia - Slashdot

 Years ago, (2012 or so) a Norton programmer contacted me and told me that both Norton and McAfee had people permanently stationed at Microsoft, and their only job was to cooperate with Microsoft and make sure their system security products did not close any NSA back

-Re:Banned because Kaspersky patched NSA/CIA backdo (Score:4)
+Re:Banned because Kaspersky patched NSA/CIA backdo (Score:5, Insightful)

 This is cold hard irrefutable fact, not internet rumor.